 The teams finishing at the top of their respective division will win the HSL.
 The “games-back” column in the standings will be critical, but undoubtedly some teams will end up with the same record and so it may go down to the number of runs conceded per game to break the tie.

-32 games are scheduled to be played on the three diamonds.
-The competition begins on March 21 with a clash between the Herts Raptors and the Kent Mariners in the HSL-A bracket.
-The HSL-AA and HSL Majors divisions commence 24 hours later when the 2014 Triple-A National Champions, Cambridge Royals, face the Double-A National Champions, London Mammoths, which secured their promotion to the Triple-A League this year.
+24 games are scheduled to be played on the two diamonds.
+The competition begins on March 19 with a clash between the Herts Hawks and the Essex Redbacks in the HSL Double-A bracket.
+The HSL Single-A commences on the same day while HSL Majors division commences 24 hours later and includes the mouth-watering clashes between the Essex Arrows and Herts Falcons, and the Cambridge Royals and the surging London Mammoths.

 EXCITEMENT BUILDING UP